Safeguarding our Children

 What is safeguarding?

-Safeguarding and promoting the welfare of
+Safeguarding and promoting the welfare of children is

 - protecting children from maltreatment